techieguy007/jenkins_test_dsl/README.md

-# This repo is demo to create a seed job
+# This repo is a demo to create a seed job